Founding and History

 Partnership with the Center for Geospatial Research and Spacey Sciences LLC

 Students and faculty meet for the first time.
-The Spacey Sciences team, now consisting over 18 students, presents intial plans to build a 1U cube-satellite to the researchers at the Center for Geospatial Research.
+The Spacey Sciences team, now consisting of over 18 students, presents initial plans to build a 1U cube-satellite to the researchers at the Center for Geospatial Research.
 The partnership evolves as two groups find common goals and begin to collaborate on NASA and Air Force Research Lab proposals.

 Submission of NASA and AFRL Proposals